-"Funded by the European Union.
-Views and opinions expressed are however those of the author(s) only and do not necessarily reflect those of the European Union.
-Neither the European Union nor the granting authority can be held responsible for them."
+"FEAST is co-funded by the European Union's Horizon Europe research and innovation programme under grant agreement number 101060536.
+Views and opinions expressed are those of the author(s) only and do not necessarily reflect those of the European Union.
+Neither the European Union nor the granting authority can be held responsible for them.